Ra77a3l3-jar/tinyShell/README.md

 - Rest are arguments
 - Stores everything in an array that ends with `NULL`
 - Handles environment variable expansion (e.g., `$HOME` gets replaced with its value)
+- Supports command chaining with `;` to execute multiple commands sequentially

 Example: `ls -la /home` becomes `["ls", "-la", "/home", NULL]`

+#### Command Chaining with `;`

+You can run multiple commands in sequence by separating them with semicolons.

+Example: `cd /home; ls; pwd`

+When you use the `;` operator, the shell:
+1. Splits the input by `;` using `strtok_r()`
+2. Executes each command one after another
+3. Each command runs independently - if one fails, the next still runs
+4. All commands execute in the same shell session, so changes (like `cd`) persist

 #### Environment Variable Expansion